xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Automate Scenarios/extract-and-write-data.md

 </a>
 <p style="text-align: center;"><em>Click the image to enlarge</em></p>

-Added items are organized in a table with names and prices.
+Items added to the cart are organized in a table displaying names and prices.

-To extract the displayed names and prices, and write the data to a CSV file, the process is as follows:
+To extract displayed data on an AUT, and write the data to a CSV file, the process is as follows:

-1. Prepare the CSV file: we create a CSV to store the names and prices.
+1. Prepare the CSV file: we create a CSV to store the data.
 2. Add the CSV file to the workspace: we add the CSV file to the Katalon Recorder workspace.
 3. Extract and write data: we create a test case to extract and write the data from the checkout page to the CSV file.

 ## Prepare the CSV file

-Here we create a CSV file with two columns to store names and prices of the added items.
+As Katalon Recorder navigates using column names in a CSV file, we need to create a CSV file with specific column names for data extraction.
+In our case, we need two columns for names and prices.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-recorder/docs/write-and-extract-data/KR-Prepared-CSV-file.png" width=70% alt="Prepared CSV file">